iqrf/iqrf-gateway-daemon/src/Documents/02-Design/monitor.md

-# GwMonitor component design
+# Monitor component design

-The GwMonitor component gets periodically an information about key components of running **iqrfgd2** It forms Json message with the information and sends it via websocket.
+The Monitor component gets periodically an information about key components of running **iqrfgd2** It forms Json message with the information and sends it via websocket.

 ## General features
 It monitors: